154: Parenting (VI)

 Fatherhood requires vitality, endurance, life-force.

-My sense of self as a parent was tested.
+My sense of self was tested.

 Extended hospital existence feels strange, lonely, and unnatural.
 For friends and family, visiting your loved one in a hospital can feel awkward and scary, too.